tgvashworth/tgvashworth.github.io/_posts/2016-09-03-some-ways-to-think-about-state.md

 }
 ```

-Now we have a pure-function version of the original instance method.
+It's a pure-function version of the original instance method.

-In fact we can convert almost any method to a reducer by taking the object in question and the input value as arguments, and outputting a new object.
+In fact, we can convert almost any method to a reducer by taking the object in question and the input value as arguments, and outputting a new object.

 Again, this is a *central* idea of a library like [redux][redux].